John

 Chesapeake Bay and

 it's many rivers and streams.
-At the very northen most reach
+At the very northern most

-is the current town of North East.
-In 1717 it was the location of
+reach is the current town of North East.
+In 1717 the location of

-the Parish church was in Port Deposit on the Susquehana
+the Parish church was in Port Deposit on the Susquehanna

 River.
-In 1743 a new church bulidng was errected at the head
+In 1743 a new church building was erected at the head

 of the North East River.
 The town came later.
 The Bay

-is considered to begin at the junction of the Susquehana, North
+is considered to begin at the junction of the Susquehanna, North

 East and Elk River From that point the Susquehanna is